kernelorg-mirror/linux_kernel_git_zab_rpdfs-progs/docs/development.md

 The sparse package tends to depend on a lot of other packages, so you may want to build and install your own.

-ngnfs currently only runs in userspace.
+rpdfs currently only runs in userspace.
 There are two components: the devd process and the debugfs process.

 The devd process listens on a socket for block IO requests.
-The debugfs process reads commands from stdin and turns them into ngnfs operations, which generate IO requests to the devd process.
+The debugfs process reads commands from stdin and turns them into rpdfs operations, which generate IO requests to the devd process.
 Thus you need to tell the devd process where to listen and the debugfs process where to connect.
 The devd process also needs to know where its